London Power Company

 The London Power Company was an electricity generating and bulk supply company in London, England, formed in 1925 by the merger of ten small electricity companies.
 In 1948 Britain's electricity supply industry was nationalised under the Electricity Act 1947 and the company was absorbed into the British Electricity Authority.

 Legislation

 The London Power Company originated in the London Electricity Joint Committee (1920) Limited, established in January 1920, which aimed to secure cooperation between London's electricity companies.
-The company promoted the London Electricity (No.2) Act 1925 which empowered electricity companies to amalgamate.
+The company promoted the London Electricity (No. 2) Act 1925 (14 & 15 Geo.
+5. c. lxiii) which empowered electricity companies to amalgamate.
 It also regulated their dividends, required funds to be set up to transfer the companies' assets to the London and Home Counties Joint Electricity Authority, required companies to notify the authority of any proposal to spend capital exceeding £5,000, to dispose of any electricity generated in excess of that obligated to customers, and to carry out the technical integration scheme for the district.